WokLibCodeClub/Hello-Python/trinket_basics/using_trinket.md

 ## Logging in

-Go to the the trinket home page at [trinket.io](https://trinket.io),  click on **Log In**, and enter your username and password.
+Go to the trinket home page at [trinket.io](https://trinket.io),  click on **Log In**, and enter your username and password.
 This will take you to your home page:

 ![Trinket home page](trinket1.png)